MrDave/StaticJinjaPlus/README.md

 ## Building sites

 Note: see [Example templates](#example-templates) section for an example with sample templates.
+Rename the /templates_example folder to /templates to run test templates.

 To render html pages from templates, run:
 ```commandline